mynameisek/whitepaper/README.md

 #### Selling price and valuation

 The selling price is USD0.01/Desmo, which implies a valuation of USD2,000,000 at genesis assuming the initial distribution of 200,000,000.
-This valuation is approximately one-fifth of the market capitalization of some 200th ranked cryptos (as on [coinmarketcap](http://coinmarketcap.com)) at their recent trough levels in Dec 2018.
+This valuation is approximately one-fifth of the market capitalization of some 200th ranked cryptos (as on [coinmarketcap](http://coinmarketcap.com)) at their recent trough levels in Dec 2018 (at the time when BTC dropped to USD3,200).
 We believe this is a very conservative valuation given the works,  experiences and reputation we have developed so far.

 #### Soft cap and hard cap